National Fund for Open Science

 The French National Fund for Open Science is the financial instrument of the French Plan for Open Science.
 Its purpose is to bring a financial support for projects and initiatives leaning towards the development of open science.
 The general design is to develop an environment for science to be cumulative, supported by data, transparent, efficient and globally accessible.
-The Fund is financed through contributions from the Ministry of Higher Education, Research and Innovation and from French universities and research performing organisations.
+The Fund is financed through contributions from the Ministry of Higher Education and Research and from French universities and research performing organisations.
 It can also receive contributions from associations and foundations.

 - Consolidating the national capacity regarding open access scientific publication, data management and propagation, and research software

 - Identifying and supporting international structuring initiatives for open science

 - Initiating themed calls for projects in order to fund innovative or structuring projects

 - Creating an environment where research actors can integrate an open science policy to their activities

 The SIG FNSO bears the National Fund for Open Science.

 It was founded by the convention of July 12th 2019, for a renewable mandate of 5 years.